adambirds/docker-compose-action/README.md

 # Docker Compose Action

-This action runs your docker-compose file and clean up before action finished.
+This action runs your docker-compose file, allows you to run tests and cleans up before action finished.

 ## Inputs